RedRoserade/temporal-throttling/README.md

 Therefore, this is not ideal if the last event of a sequence must be considered at all times (for that, debouncing is required, not throttling), but for activities that work on the _current state_ of some object, this can work, but a delay is essential.

 This delay (in seconds) must be greater than or equal to the size of the bucket.
 Since the bucket's size (in seconds) is `1 / throttled_rps`, this means that, if `throttled_rps = 2`, then `delay >= (1 / 2)` or, `delay >= 0.5`.

+## Alternatives

+I created two alternative ways to use this.
+Both focus on preventing API calls to schedule workflows.

+1. Query for existing workflows, before scheduling a new one.
+This uses `Client#count_workflows`.
+It can be useful in scenarios where events are routed statelessly (e.g., an HTTP handler)
+2. Use a cache to store the last computed workflow ID given the base ID (key) and the calculated bucket (using the current UNIX timestamp).
+It is useful when the events for a given key are always routed to the same consumer (e.g., a Kafka consumer)